mehradi-github/ref-devops-flow/README.md

 ## Installing Ansible
-Ansible automates the management of remote systems and controls their desired state. more details [**Automation with Ansible playbooks**](https://github.com/mehradi-github/automation-with-ansible-playbooks#automation-with-ansible-playbooks)
+Ansible automates the management of remote systems and controls their desired state. more details [Automation with Ansible](https://github.com/mehradi-github/ref-ansible#automation-with-ansible).

 ## Installing Skaffold